 DR LINDA STANNARD, UCT / SCIENCE PHOTO LIBRARY DR LINDA STANNARD, UCT / SCIENCE PHOTO LIBRARY

 Hepatitis B virus.
 Coloured transmission electron micrograph (TEM) of the Hepatitis B virus and its naturally occurring antigen.
-The pink spheres (called Dane particles) are the complete virus.
+The rounded spheres (called Dane particles) are the complete virus.
 Hepatitis B virus occurs typically in clusters of three types of particles (as seen here): the virus itself, with smaller spheres and rod-shaped forms made from the protein coat of the virus.
 The smaller non-infectious spheres are antigenically identical to the virus, and provide raw material for Hepatitis B vaccines.
 Infection by this virus is more serious than Hepatitis A, can be sexually transmitted, and causes chronic hepatitis.

 Model release not required.
 Property release not required.